On dropping the first Sobol' point: Wing weight function

 The web site \cite{surj:bing:2013} includes a $10$ dimensional function that computes the weight of an airplane's wing based on a physical model of the way the wing is manufactured.
 While one does not ordinarily want to know the average weight of a randomly manufactured wing, this function is interesting in that it has a real physical world origin instead of being completely synthetic.
 It is easily integrated by several QMC methods \cite{qmcparts} and so it is very likely that it equals $g+\err$ for a favorable $g$ and a small~$\err$.

 The wing weight function is

 The definition and uniform ranges of these variables are given in Table~\ref{tab:wwtvariables}.

-For this function the standard deviation among $10$ independent replicates is used instead of the root mean squared error.
+For this function the standard deviation among $10$ independent replicates is used instead of the RMSE.
 The results are in Figure~\ref{fig:outwwt}.
-Once again there is a disadvantage to dropping the first Sobol' point.
-Even though this function has $10$ inputs we still see a roughly $O(n^{-3/2})$ decay of the RMSE for scrambled Sobol' points and something more like $O(n^{-1})$ when the first point is omitted.
+Once again there is a strong disadvantage to dropping the first Sobol' point.
+The RMSE when dropping the first point is very nearly $O(n^{-1})$.
+The RMSE for not dropping the first point is clearly better.
+The pattern there is not linear on the log-log scale so we cannot confidently conclude what convergence rate best describes it.